KaustubhDamania/ClockApp/README.md

 # ClockApp
-This is a simple Clock which is made using HTML, CSS and JavaScript.
+This is a simple PWA Clock made using HTML, CSS and JavaScript.

 ## Demo
 ![Alt Text](./output.gif)